MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/disable-akshciofflinedownload.md

 ---
-title: Disable-AksHciOfflinedownload for AKS on Azure Stack HCI
+title: Disable-AksHciOfflineDownload for AKS on Azure Stack HCI
-description: The Disable-AksHciOfflinedownload PowerShell command disables offline downloading to get the AKS on Azure Stack HCI and Windows Server images. ms.topic: reference ms.date: 10/03/2022
+description: The Disable-AksHciOfflineDownload PowerShell command disables offline downloading to get the AKS on Azure Stack HCI and Windows Server images. ms.topic: reference ms.date: 10/03/2022
 author: sethmanheim